 Recognized Commitment to High-Quality Care

-U.S. News ranks all three Duke hospitals as “high-performing” in heart failure, indicating our hospitals are significantly better than the national average.
+U.S. News ranks all three Duke hospitals as “high-performing” in heart failure care, indicating our hospitals are significantly better than the national average.
 Duke University Hospital was named one of Healthgrade's top 100 best hospitals for cardiac care, recognizing "superior clinical outcomes" for heart failure treatment.
 Duke University Hospital also received the 2022 “Heart Failure Gold Plus with Target:Heart Failure Honor Roll” award from the American Heart Association’s Get With The Guidelines program.
 This award recognizes that we offer the highest-quality heart failure care and highlights our ongoing commitment to continuous improvement.

 Centers of Excellence and Other Designations